 What to Do if You Spot a Raccoon

 If you spot a raccoon inside or outside your home, it is best to steer clear of the animal.
 Raccoons can be surprisingly dangerous and aggressive, especially when cornered.
 You never want to trap a raccoon or trap it where it cannot escape.
-If you suspect you have a raccoon problem, the best thing to do is call a certified wildlife removal and relocation service.
-These professionals can examine your Markham area home, determine the source of the infestation and where the raccoons are getting in and employ time-tested methods to send them packing.
-It is not just the threat of rabies that should keep you away – raccoons also carry a number of other diseases that can be communicable to people and pets.
-Be especially cautious if you spot a raccoon in the daytime, since these animals are typically nocturnal.
+If you suspect you have a raccoon problem, the best thing to do is call an affordable, certified raccoon removal and prevention service.
+These professionals can examine your Markham & Brampton area home, determine the source of the infestation and where the raccoons are getting in and employ time-tested methods to send them packing.
+It is not just the threat of rabies that should keep you away – raccoons also carry other diseases that can be communicable to people and pets.
+Be especially cautious if you spot a raccoon in the daytime since these animals are typically nocturnal.

-The best way to deal with raccoons around your Markham area residence is to stop them from coming in at all.
+The best way to deal with raccoons around your Markham area residence is to stop them from coming in.
 Most raccoons are looking for nothing more than a free meal and a warm place to stay.
-Denying them that is the best way to keep them away and convince them to go elsewhere.
+Denying them is the best way to keep them away and convince them to go elsewhere.

 Make sure the lids on all your garbage cans are secure and tight-fitting.
-Raccoons are great at removing garbage can lids so they can feast on the contents.
+Raccoons are great at removing garbage can lids to feast on the contents.
 If raccoons are a serious problem where you live, you might want to invest in secure garbage cans designed for use in bear-prone areas.
 You can find these special garbage cans at many outdoor outfitters and on the Internet.

-If you suspect that a raccoon has already taken up residence in your home, there are several things you can do, but the best course of action is to call a professional wildlife removal and relocation service.
+If you suspect that a raccoon has already taken up residence in your home, there are several things you can do.
+Still, the best action is to call a professional wildlife removal and relocation service.
+How Much Does Raccoon Removal Cost?
 Many Markham residents have tried to trap unwanted raccoons on their own, but then there is the problem of what to do when they catch the critters.
 Local laws restrict where – and even if – captured raccoons can be released and relocated, and it is easy to run afoul of those restrictions.

-A trapped raccoon can also be quite dangerous, especially if it is suffering from rabies or another communicable disease.
-It is best to let the trapping to a professional – one who can check out your home, look for signs of an infestation and make sure all the raccoons are really gone.
+A trapped raccoon can also be quite dangerous, especially if it suffers from rabies or other communicable diseases.
+It is best to let the trapping to a professional who can check out your home, look for signs of an infestation and ensure all the raccoons are gone.

 One-way doors can also help you deal with a raccoon infestation, but again it is best to leave the installation to a professional.
 One-way doors are designed to let any raccoons in your home out while preventing them from coming back in.
 An experienced wildlife relocation and Raccoon Removal Markham company will be able to identify all potential points of entry and install one-way doors to keep them outside once they exit.